JakeWidner/IntroToProg-Python-Mod08/README.md

   - **Methods**:
     - `output_menu(menu)`: Displays a menu to the user.
     - `input_menu_choice()`: Collects and returns the user's menu selection.
-    - `input_employee_data(employee_data, employee_type)`: Prompts the user to enter new employee data, adds it to the existing data, and returns the updated list.
+    - `input_employee_data(employee_data)`: Prompts the user to enter new employee data, adds it to the existing data, and returns the updated list.
     - `output_employee_data(employee_data)`: Displays the list of employee data to the user.

 - **Constants**: